CtrlK

 Specificity

-Lists multiple specific concrete actions across several domains: image/video analysis, OCR, UI-to-code, error diagnosis, web search with filtering, markdown extraction, GitHub code search, MCP tool discovery, and TypeScript tool chaining.
+Lists multiple specific concrete actions organized by category: image/video analysis, OCR, UI-to-code, error diagnosis, web search with filtering, web page to markdown extraction, GitHub code search, MCP tool discovery, and TypeScript tool chaining.
+Very detailed and actionable.

 3 / 3